proeung/putra/_work/merative.md

   - content: "
     <h2>Email Marketing Templates (Marketo)</h2>

-    <p>In addition to my involvement in the Merative.com project, I took the initiative to enhance our Email Marketing Newsletters.
+    <p>In collaboration with the Marketing Design Leads at Merative, I helped to enhance our Email Marketing Newsletters.
 This involved creating 12+ new modules within Marketo, enabling marketers to design a variety of layouts adhering to the Merative Design System.
 These modules were specifically designed for crafting newsletters and email marketing materials related to our events and Super-Six products, providing greater flexibility and efficiency in our marketing efforts.</p>
     "
     style: "full"
     type: "text"
+    id: "email-templates"
 sectionMobileBottom:
   - url: "/assets/work/merative/mobile-04.webp"
     alt: "Screenshot of the mobile view of the Quick Links template that's used for Merative's Events"